python/devguide/parser.rst

 .. _how-peg-parsers-work:

-A PEG (Parsing Expression Grammar) grammar differs from a context-free grammar (like the current one) in the fact that the way it is written more closely reflects how the parser will operate when parsing it.
+A PEG (Parsing Expression Grammar) grammar (like the current one) differs from a context-free grammar in that the way it is written more closely reflects how the parser will operate when parsing it.
 The fundamental technical difference is that the choice operator is ordered.
 This means that when writing::